System ML — Parallel Training & Inference, From First Principles

 HBM

 torch.matmul" actually does.
 The dispatcher's device/dtype dispatch, the autograd graph that quietly forms behind your back, and the per-op Python tax that torch.compile eventually fixes.cudaMalloc is too slow per-op.
 PyTorch's caching allocator, fragmentation in real training, and expandable_segments as the modern escape hatch.
-Streams and the per-stream pool.torch.compile, and when it doesn't.Part V · CUDA kernels — moved to a dedicated track
+Streams and the per-stream pool.torch.compile, and when it doesn't.Part VI · Running the job (lessons 23–26 · measure it, keep it stable, feed it, survive it)

-What was Part V (lessons 20–28 here) — GPU execution model, memory hierarchy, vector add, coalesced access, tiled matmul, warps & divergence, reductions, occupancy, tensor cores — is now the foundations half of the GPU Kernels for LLM Serving track, where it sits directly under the serving lessons that depend on it (FlashAttention, paged KV, prefix reuse, scheduling, framework).
+The CUDA-primitives track that once lived here — GPU execution model, memory hierarchy, vector add, coalesced access, tiled matmul, warps & divergence, reductions, occupancy, tensor cores — is now the foundations half of the GPU Kernels for ML Engineers track, where it sits directly under the serving lessons that depend on it (FlashAttention, paged KV, prefix reuse, scheduling, framework).

 How to read this